 Driving a van can be a relatively easy and stress-free experience if you’re an experienced car driver.
 However, while many of the skills learnt on the road over the years can be simply translated to a bigger vehicle, driving a van is still a very different experience.

-Here at Van Quote Direct we’ll provide a few pointers and guide you through some of the issues you might encounter when driving a van.
+Here at RightSure we’ll provide a few pointers and guide you through some of the issues you might encounter when driving a van.

 The first thing you’ll notice when you step into a van is that the driving position is far higher than you will have experienced in the average car.
 The driver is also seated much closer to the front of the vehicle whilst many vans don’t possess a rearview mirror so you will need to make that adjustment bearing in mind the reduced visibility.

-Driving a larger, wider vehicle comes with its own increased responsibilities with statistics showing that the majority of commercial vehicle accidents take place due to drivers not allowing for the extra width of the van.
+Driving a larger, wider vehicle comes with its own increased responsibilities.
+Statistics show that the majority of commercial vehicle accidents take place due to drivers not allowing for the extra width of the van.
 In most cases, manoeuvrability is also likely to suffer in a van in comparison to driving a car which needs to be taken into account.
 Be vigilant and conscious of the safety of other drivers on the road.

 As with any vehicle, something else to take into account is speed.
-With the increased weight of a van it is crucial to always decrease your speed when approaching a bend in a road, as rounding a corner too quickly could result in an accident.
+With the increased weight of a van it is crucial to always decrease your speed when approaching a bend in a road.
+The same is required driving around a corner too quickly could result in an accident.
 Likewise were your vehicle to tilt, any delicate goods your van is carrying could potentially be damaged.
 Heed this advice seriously as otherwise, you could find yourself in an accident, having to make a commercial vehicle insurance claim.

 Steps to take